 Progression Towards the ICertOH

-Once you have completed six modules, you can progress to the award by completing a Personal Learning Portfolio.
+Once you have completed six modules and passed the written exam for each, you can progress to the award by completing a Personal Learning Portfolio.
 During the courses you are required to demonstrate that you can carry out basic practical assessments under the supervision of course tutors.
 To meet the aims of the intermediate level courses and for you to reach the required level of technical and practical skill, you will continue to develop those skills through practical experience in the work environment.
 You will need to collect evidence which demonstrates you have applied your knowledge in practical situations.
 This will be documented in your Personal Learning Portfolio.
 Full details on completing your Personal Learning Portfolio can be found in the Qualification Guide.
 You should start compiling your portfolio as early as possible after completing your first OHTA course.
 Once you have completed your portfolio you can apply for your intermediate level interview for the award of the ICertOH.

 In order to apply for this qualification or to read the Qualification Guide for more information, visit the ICertOH web page of BOHS, the Participating Examining Body, here.